EmranMR/tree-sitter-blade/CONTRIBUTING.md

 If all green you are good to go 👍

+Once happy with your result, write the appropriate unit `test` in `test/corpus/`.
+You could either use any of the categories or make your own.

 ### Pull requests:

-Once you have:

-1. added your rule
-2. generated the parser
-3. wrote the test
-4. and your `npm run test` output was all green you are ready to do a pull request for a review
-5. `npm run generate` and then do a _pull request_
-    > Ensure you include everything in the `src/*` as well
+-   Just follow the pull request template and ensure you have completed all necessary steps. 😊"